-In 2016, the relationship evolved when Northern awarded Icomera a crucial role as part of its ambitious vision to design and build a best-in-class digital train.
-The project is ongoing and expected to be completed within the next couple of years.
-Once finished, the digital train solution will be installed on more than 260 of Northern’s refurbished trains operating throughout its network.
+In 2016, the relationship evolved when Northern awarded Icomera a crucial role as part of its ambitious vision to design and build a best-in-class Digital Train on more than 260 of Northern’s refurbished trains operating throughout its network.

-Utilising Icomera’s powerful X-Series connectivity platform, the Northern digital train involves a range of connected applications which improve the passenger experience, offer enhanced operational efficiency, and provide better safety and security.
+Utilising Icomera’s powerful X-Series connectivity platform, the Northern Digital Train involved a range of connected applications which improve the passenger experience, offer enhanced operational efficiency, and provide better safety and security.
 Tasked with delivering an end-to-end managed service, from system design through to ongoing support, Icomera continues to be directly involved in the venture.